Preliminary Trends Announcement: National Retail Market

 Retail Sector Trends

-Both the national average asking rent and effective rent, which nets out landlord concessions, increased 0.4% in the quarter.
-At $21.30 per square foot (asking) and $18.65 per square foot (effective), the average rents have both increased 1.6% from the first quarter of 2018.
+Both the national average asking rent and effective rent, which nets out landlord concessions, increased 0.3% in the third quarter.
+At $21.45 per square foot (asking) and $18.79 per square foot (effective), the average rents have increased 1.5% and 1.6%, respectively, from the third quarter of 2018.

 Statistics by Metro